owlbarn/tutorial/book/linear-algebra/README.md

 EXAMPLE

-The importance of dividing a matrix is that with traiangular matrices, it becomes very easy to solve the linear equations.
+The importance of dividing a matrix is that with triangular matrices, it becomes very easy to solve the linear equations.
+`triangular_solve`.

 We can use the `lu` function to do it.

 EXAMPLE